-In celebration of the new Lord Mayor of London, the city will be throwing a huge celebration early in November.
+In celebration of each new Lord Mayor of London, the city throws a huge celebration early in November.

-During this event, you can expect to see a lot of pageantries as a coach pulls the new Lord Mayor down a three-mile stretch of London.
+During this event, you can expect to see a lot of pageantry as a coach pulls the new Lord Mayor down a three-mile stretch of London.